 - Baring Private Equity Asia in multiple matters, including in its acquisition of CMS Info Systems, a cash management services company, from Blackstone

 - General Electric Company in multiple matters, including in its strategic plan to sell most of GE Capital’s assets and its sales of its stakes in Hyundai Capital Services, a joint venture between Hyundai Motor Company and GE Capital, and Hyundai Card Co., a joint venture between Hyundai Motor Company and GE

 - Hahn & Co., together with Hankook Tire Co.
-Ltd., in the US$3.6 billion acquisition of an approximately 70% equity stake in Hanon Systems (formerly known as Halla Visteon Climate Control Corp.) from Visteon Corporation
+Ltd., in the US$3.6 billion acquisition of an approximately 70% equity stake in Hanon Systems (f/k/a Halla Visteon Climate Control Corp.) from Visteon Corporation

 - Ontario Teachers’ Pension Plan Board in multiple matters, including their approximately US$400 million investment in Kyobo Life Insurance Company

 - Providence Equity Partners in multiple matters, including (1) as part of the investor group in Young Lion Holdings Limited, in the group's acquisition of a 26% stake of Television Broadcasts Limited, a free-to-air producer and broadcaster of television programs, (2) in the acquisition of a stake in Hathway Cable & Datacom Ltd., a cable television service and Internet operator, (3) in its investments in UFO Moviez India Limited, a satellite-based digital cinema service, (4) in its acquisition of a 50% stake in Star CJ Network India, a home-shopping channel that is a joint venture with CJ O Shopping Co Ltd, (5) with Ayala Corporation in the acquisition of eTelecare Global Solutions (dual-listed in the U.S. and the Philippines), a provider of outsourcing services, and in its subsequent sale to Stream Global Services, and (6) in its acquisition of Study Group, a leading education company and (7) in its acquisition of a majority interest in DoubleVerify, Inc.

 - Public Sector Pension Investment Board in the C$3.4 billion acquisition with Loral Space & Communications of BCE Inc.'s Telesat Canada and the related merger of Telesat Canada with Loral Skynet